Kareth: Hebrew Bible

-Examples of sins making a person liable to what is later referred to as kareth include eating chametz on Passover, sexual violations, ritual impurities, and a man's refusal to be circumcised.
-The Book of Numbers also states that anyone who sins deliberately or high-handedly is "cut off."
+The first account in the Book of Genesis stating that a person will be "cut off from his people" occurs in Genesis 17:14, following God's direction to Abraham that he and his descendants should be circumcised: anyone who was not circumcised would be "cut off", because they were in breach of God's covenant.
+Other examples of sins making a person liable to what is later referred to as kareth include eating chametz on Passover, sexual violations, and ritual impurities.
+The Book of Numbers also states that anyone who sins deliberately or "with a high hand" will be "cut off".

 Rabbinic interpretation

 Kareth is the punishment for certain crimes and offences defined under Jewish law (e.g. eating the life blood of a living animal, eating suet, refusing to be circumcised, etc.), a punishment that can only be given at the hands of heaven.
 In some cases of sexual misconduct and in breaking the laws of the Sabbath, such as where there are witnesses of the act, such sins can also be punished with the judicial death penalty.
 By definition, kareth does not apply to non-Jews.

 According to rabbinic sources, kareth can either mean dying young (before the age of 50 or 60), or else dying without children, or else the extinction of the soul and denial of a share in the world to come.
 According to Nachmanides, multiple definitions are accurate, and are applicable according to the nature of the person that committed the offense.
 If he was generally a good person, meaning that the good in him outweighed the evil, he is punished with dying before his time, unless he had other virtues that are cause for him to merit living out his full life, but retains his portion in the world to come.
 However, if the evil in him outweighed the good, he is then granted a good and lengthy life to reward him for the good that he did in his life, but upon death, he will have no portion in the world to come.
 According to Rabbi Yonah Gerondi, the Torah itself makes a distinction as to which form of kareth is to be applied for a particular offense.
 In most cases, the Torah uses the term such as that in Leviticus 18:29; the persons who commit them shall be cut off from among their people, which he says is a reference to a punishment in this world.
 However, when the Torah uses a term such as that in Numbers 15:31, that person will be cut off completely, his offense will remain with him, that penalty refers to being spiritually cut off after death.